JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Analyse System F.md

 Alcohol and drug use can interfere with nutrient absorption, while smoking can increase the body's need for certain vitamins and minerals.
 Stress can also impact nutrient absorption and utilization.

 ##  What affects the [amount] of nutrition of a meal
+### Food selection
+### Food preparation:
+Overcooking or boiling vegetables, for example, can result in nutrient loss.
+To preserve the nutrient content of foods: steaming, roasting, or grilling.
+### Portion sizes:
+### Dietary restrictions or preferences:
+such as a vegetarian or gluten-free diet intaker, can impact the nutrient content of a meal.
+### Nutrient interactions:
+For example, consuming vitamin C with iron-rich foods can enhance the absorption of iron.
+### Food combinations:
+For example, combining beans and rice can create a complete protein, while pairing vitamin C-rich foods with iron-rich foods can enhance iron absorption.

 ##  What affects the [tracking] of food nutrients value?
 ### Accuracy of food data